ternaris/marv-robotics/docs/config.rst

 scanner
 ^^^^^^^
-A :mod:`marv.scanner` is responsible to group files into named datasets.
+A scanner is responsible to group files into named datasets.

 Example: